 If you blog about a topic that you like, but no one else is interested in it, you’ll have no audience.
 And you’ll not get any traffic, no revenue and no traction to keep you passionate enough for blogging consistently.

 There’s a quick and straightforward solution for this situation.
 You need to find a niche that you are passionate about and is popular too.
 And the best way to see this niche is by doing keyword research.

-See how you can find a profitable niche using a keyword research tool:
+See how you can find a profitable niche using a topic research tool:

 Type in one of your top 5 ideas you discovered by the process I demonstrated above.
 Hit the search button to begin the process.
 Repeat the same process for all 5 of your ideas.